openpnp/openpnp/Advanced-Motion-Control.md

 ## What is it?
 Advanced Motion Control is just a summary label for a new feature-set that aims at improving OpenPnP Motion Control.
-Better Motion Control should improve the precision and sometimes the speed of operations through various improvements.
+Better Motion Control should improve the precision and sometimes the speed of operations through various optimizations.

 Because Motion Control is such a fundamental function inside OpenPnP, the feature-set has touched many parts in a Machine Setup: Axes, Drivers, Nozzles, Cameras, Actuators and the new Motion Planners.
 To put it all together, this page must also touch and connect many of these topics.